Victorian fashion: Dresses

-Sleeves of bodices were thinner and tighter, while necklines became higher again, with a high collar being ubiquitous for daytime, a trend that would continue into the 1890s.
-For the evening, the bertha fell out of favor, replaced by V-shaped necklines or draped styles due to the new higher shoulder.
+In the traditional style, the bodice looked more like a suit jacket with a high neckline and a white blouse with a ruffled collar or some kind of feminine neck treatment.
+Sleeves tightened again during the 1880s and the armscye moved back up the shoulders.
+Necklines became higher again, with a high collar being ubiquitous for daytime, a trend that would continue into the 1890s.
+For the evening, the bertha fell out of favor, replaced by V-shaped necklines or draped styles due to the new higher shoulder (V-shaped neckline, right).
+Near the end of the decade sleeves developed more fullness at the shoulder.